Elecnor was founded in 1958. How has the company developed since then?

 In 2018, you reported almost EUR74.3 million in net profits.
 What is your strategy to grow further?

 We have two areas that complement and strengthen each other.
 First, Elecnor has evolved into a world leader with the capacity and determination to develop, create, and operate energy infrastructures, as well as becoming a leading provider of specialized industrial engineering services.
 We have a strong culture of service that serves to build strong, trusting relationships with our long-term customers.
 The second part is our concession business in the renewable and transmission lines sectors.
-Our first subsidiary was launched in Venezuela back in the 1960s.
+Our first subsidiary was launched in Venezuela in the 1960s.
 We lead international expansion and have decades of experience in America and Africa.
 As a result, we have a deep knowledge and experience of the countries we work in.
 Elecnor will keep opening new markets, always driven by prudence.
 In this sense, it is crucial to analyze all the details of a potential new market, as well as study the competitive environment and evaluate our strengths over competitors.
 In keeping with this strategy, profits have registered increases of around 4% per year for the last three years.
-Thus, in 2016 net profit was EUR68.5 million, in 2017 EUR71.2 million, and 2018 EUR74.3 million.
+Thus, net profit was EUR68.5 million in 2016, EUR71.2 million in 2017, and EUR74.3 million in 2018.
 In the first six months of 2019, net profits increased by 5% on the same period YoY.

 Do you work with local partners in countries such as Brazil, Chile, and Mexico?